-The role of the Associate Degree Nurse, as a provider of care and as a member within the discipline of nursing, is introduced Students explore content related to the nursing process and critical thinking as a foundation to nursing practice.
-The first part of the course emphasizes the assessment phase of the nursing process using Maslow's Hierarchy of Needs and Watson's Caring theories.
-The later part of the course focuses on the remaining steps of the nursing process and established protocols directed primarily toward the older adult in the chronic care setting.
-Interventions that include therapeutic oral communication, cultural sensitivity, and caring are emphasized to promote healthful client outcomes and human flourishing.
+The role of the Associate Degree Nurse, as a provider of care and as a member within the discipline of nursing, is introduced utilizing Patricia Benner's Model of Novice to Expert Model.
+Students explore content related to the nursing process and critical thinking as a foundation to nursing practice.
+The first part of the course emphasizes the introduction of the use of Maslow's Hierarchy of Needs, Watson's Caring and Kubler-Ross theories as foundational nursing.
+The latter part of the course focuses on the introduction and application of the nursing process with these theories directed primarily toward the older adult in the acute and chronic care setting.
+Interventions that include effective therapeutic oral communication, cultural sensitivity to promote healthful client outcomes and human flourishing are explored.
 The student will selfevaluate their oral communication with patients and recognize where improvements in dialog can be made.
-The student will engage in and improve oral communications with clinicians to inform them of medical conditions to determine potential treatment modalities.
-The student will evaluate and improve their ability to engage in inclusive oral communication with family members, as appropriate, to ensure patient-centered care planning.
+In clinical placements the student will engage in and improve oral communications with clinicians, and other members of the healthcare team to inform them of medical conditions to determine potential treatment modalities.
+In addition, the student will evaluate and improve their ability to engage in inclusive oral communication with family members, as appropriate, to ensure patient-centered care planning.
+In the lab the students will be taught basic nursing skills.
+Prerequisite: SCI 1124 Co-requisite: SCI 2124, SCI 2113, ENG 1001

-NUR 1010 Commonalities in Nursing Care 8 credits - Spring Only Course Fee: \$525.
+NUR 1010 Commonalities in Nursing Care

-Students apply the nursing process to the care of acute and chronic disorders of integumentary, sensory, GI, immune, hematological, and musculoskeletal body systems The role of fluid balance, acid base balance and sepsis continues to be explored.
+Expanding upon the Benner model the student is introduced to early medical-surgical nursing theories.
+Students apply the nursing process to the care of acute and chronic disorders of integumentary, sensory, GI, immune, hematological, and musculoskeletal body systems.
+The role of fluid balance, acid base balance are explored.
 The role of the associate degree nurse in varied care settings as a provider of patient-centered care through a collaborative approach involving the patient, the family, and members of the health care team is discussed.
-The concepts of the teaching/learning process are presented to provide the student with the tools to promote adaptation throughout the life cycle.
+The concepts of the teaching/ learning process are presented to provide the student with the tools to promote adaptation throughout the life cycle.
 Basic nursing skills are taught in the campus laboratory.
 Clinical laboratory experience is provided in acute and non-acute health care settings.
-Pre-requisite(s): NUR 1001, NUR 1015.
+Prerequisite(s): NUR 1001, NUR 1015 SCI 2124 ENG 1001.
+Corequisite: SCI 2126 and SCI 2113.

-NUR 1015 Clinical Calculations
+NUR 1015 Clinical Calculations 1 credit